apache/activemq-artemis/docs/user-manual/en/filter-expressions.md

 The following identifiers can be used in a core filter expressions to refer to attributes of the core message in an expression:

+- `AMQUserID`.
+The ID set by the user when the message is sent.
+This is analogous to the `JMSMessageID` for JMS-based clients.

+- `AMQAddress`.
+The address to which the message was sent.

+- `AMQGroupID`.
+The group ID used when sending the message.

 - `AMQPriority`.
 To refer to the priority of a message.
 Message priorities are integers with valid values from `0 - 9`. `0` is the lowest priority and `9` is the highest.
 E.g.